marclarr/fieldspy/README.md

 # Fieldspy

+Fieldspy lets you show or hide fields based on other fields current value.

 Most other JS form plugins that deal with conditionally showing or hiding "sub-fields" can only check for either "and" or "or", but not for both at the same time.
 Fieldspy is capable of checking unlimited "and/or" conditions.
 However, Fieldspy currently only works for "choice" type fields (i.e. select,